What are the new rules for UK travel to France?

 Proof that you have been fully vaccinated – which has a tighter definition than simply being double jabbed.

+The key to enjoying venues in France is the TousAntiCovid smartphone app.
+It is well designed and intuitive to use, with instructions in clear English.

+You can upload the QR codes from NHS vaccinations to the app.
+Once done, you can tap on “Health pass” to get a QR code that every venue will be keen to scan.
+You need to use the “Activity” version (for access to venues such as restaurants and museums), not the “Border” one.

-This weekend the rules toughen in France, as part of the president’s plan to cheese off unvaccinated citizens.
-Up to now the TousAntiCovid pass was acceptable with evidence of a negative test or recovery; from Saturday 15 January it will only apply for people who have been vaccinated.
+Up to now the TousAntiCovid pass has been acceptable with evidence of a negative test or recovery.
+From some point in the very near future (probably Monday 17 January) it will only apply for people who have been vaccinated.

-In addition, from Saturday, all adults who qualify for a booster must have had one.
+The term being used is a pass vaccinal, which will also be generated from the TousAntiCovid app.

 What about children?

-Apart from the requirement to be boosted, the rules apply equally to everyone aged 12 and over.
+The rules are expected to apply equally to everyone aged 12 and over.
 Under 12s need not be vaccinated nor take tests.

+For proof of vaccination, 16-plus people should be able to access the NHS app.
+Children aged 12-15, or their parents, can apply online for an NHS Covid Pass letter, which is then posted out to them

+The big problem for young British people is that many have received only one jab, which does not count for the purposes of entering France.

 I only want to drive through France to get somewhere else.
 Do I need to go through all this?